zgoda/twisted-serial-monitor/README.md

-# twisted-serial-monitor
+# Serial Monitor with Twisted

-Serial communication routing to network protocols (example)
+This is an example of routing serial communication to network protocols (websocket, MQTT, etc).